CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_extras/term1.md

 ### Format
 The term project will delivered individually.

+### What to use as template / guiding material
+Tipicaplly you don't need more then the course material and expercises published here, especially the the Data warehouse architectures chapters.

 ### Goal
 * Linking the bit and pieces learnt during the course, so that students can see how all these fits together
 * Exercise once more the SQL statements covered in the course